rust-project-primer/book/src/intro.md

 time writing documentation for Rust crates that need it.
 It is a good way to be exposed to some Rust code and make an impact, and documentation is usually appreciated and uncontroversial.

+## How to read this book

+This book is structured like a recipe book: you can read it cover-to-cover, if you like.
+But you can also use it as a tool to look up recipes for how to solve issues you might run across.